villamariarobotics/villamariarobotics/ReadMe.md

 ## Team Structure

-FRC Team 9076 operates under the leadership of experienced mentors and coaches, who provide guidance, support, and mentorship to team members.
+FRC Team 9076 operates under the leadership of experienced students and coaches, who provide guidance, support, and mentorship to team members.
 The team is organized into several subteams, each responsible for specific aspects of robot design, construction, programming, and outreach.

 ### Subteams: